fastlabel/fastlabel-python-sdk/README.md

 ##### Limitation

-* You allow uploading 250 files in maximum.
+* You can upload up to 250 files in total.

 #### Find Task